zeen101/leaky-paywall-reporting-tool/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for zeen101's Leaky Paywall - Reporting Tool =
+= What are the minimum requirements for Leaky Paywall - Reporting Tool =

 You must have:

-* WordPress 4.9.1 or later
+* WordPress 5.6 or later
-* PHP 5
+* PHP 7
-* zeen101's Leaky Paywall version 4.0.0 or later
+* Leaky Paywall version 4.0.0 or later

-= How is zeen101's Leaky Paywall Licensed? =
+= How is Leaky Paywall Licensed? =

 * Leaky Paywall - Reporting Tool is GPL

 == Changelog ==

+= 1.4.1 =
+* Update payment status label
+* Add new payment statuses
+* Allow back dating for expiration date picker

 = 1.4.0 =
 * Add created date range as a search parameter